 - An increase to EU emission targets

-- Carbon emissions cuts in line with science
+- Carbon emissions cuts in line with science and justice

 - Rich countries to provide finance and technology so that poorer ones can act